angr/angr-doc/docs/solver.md

 ## Constraint Solving

-You can use treat any symbolic boolean as an assertion about the valid values of a symbolic variable by adding it as a _constraint_ to the state.
+You can treat any symbolic boolean as an assertion about the valid values of a symbolic variable by adding it as a _constraint_ to the state.
 You can then query for a valid value of a symbolic variable by asking for an evaluation of a symbolic expression.

 An example will probably be more clear than an explanation here: